GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 The `service_agents` output provides a convenient way to access information about all active service agents in the project.
 Note that this output only includes details for service agents that are currently active (i.e. their API is listed in `var.services`) within your project.

 > [!IMPORTANT]
-> You can only access a service agent's details through the `service_agents` output if it's corresponding API is enabled throught the `services` variable.
+> You can only access a service agent's details through the `service_agents` output if it's corresponding API is enabled through the `services` variable.

 The complete list of Google Cloud service agents, including their names, default roles, and associated APIs, is maintained in the  [service-agents.yaml](./service-agents.yaml) file.
 This file is regularly updated to reflect the [official list of Google Cloud service agents](https://cloud.google.com/iam/docs/service-agents) using the [`build_service_agents`](../../tools/build_service_agents.py) script.